CMakePP/CMaize/docs/source/apis/dependency/cpp_find_or_build_dependency.rst

 .. function:: cpp_find_or_build_dependency()

+    Function for building a dependency if we can not locate it.

     This function is the public API for users who want CPP to build a dependency if it can not be found.